amitdawle/hutton/README.md

 All.
 See [src](https://github.com/amitdawle/hutton/blob/master/solutions/src/Chapter7.hs) and the corresponding [test](https://github.com/amitdawle/hutton/blob/master/solutions/test/Chapter7Spec.hs).

-9. Ex 9 is tested as part of ex 10.
+Ex 9 is tested as part of ex 10.

+#### Chapter 8

+All.
+See [src](https://github.com/amitdawle/hutton/blob/master/solutions/src/Chapter8.hs) and the corresponding [test](https://github.com/amitdawle/hutton/blob/master/solutions/test/Chapter8Spec.hs).

+Exercise 7.
+As Eq instance Maybe and [] is already in defined, the solution is commented out.